learn-co-curriculum/dsc-quiz-hypothesis-testing/README.md

 `high_fat = [13.9, 12.2, 15.1, 14.6, 13.4, 11.6, 10.2, 10.1, 13.4, 14.2, 15.7, 11.7]`

 How would you use Python to test if the mean weight loss of the two groups was different or not?
-You can assume that both populations have equal variances.
+You can assume that both distributions have equal variances.

 ( ) Use `scipy.stats.ttest_ind_from_stats(high_protein, high_fat)`